 Do you have a clutter problem?
 Are you a cluttered person or know someone who is?
 Do you constantly have piles of things and papers and don’t know how to contain it?
 I struggle with this and I always have.
 I never learned how to be neat.
 I just can’t ever seem to find time to go through things and they pile up, literally.
-I have been trying to get better, for my health and the sake of my family.
-It seems like everyone is happier when the house is clean!
-For help getting rid of the clutter, read last week’s post about 10 Decluttering Tips.
+Do you need to learn how to declutter your life?

 Do You Have a Clutter Problem?